RasPhilCo/ibcapi/README.md

-## YT IceBucketChallenge API
+## IceBucketChallenge API

-This API contains data on YT IceBucketChallenge videos.
+This Rails API stores data on IceBucketChallenge videos from YT.

 ### Endpoints, V1

-All calls to the domain are namespaced and must include 'api' and the api version, ex: "http://domain.com/api/v1".
+All calls are namespaced with 'api' and the api version, ex: "http://example.com/api/v1".

 #####Videos